francienevaz/course/Projects/Pagina-de-Captura/readme.md

 ![PrimeiroProjeto](https://user-images.githubusercontent.com/87665209/159698923-46c05cec-1843-41e7-a638-4450e9ab48a4.png)

-I've learned until here, how to integrate the Frontend side with a Server, in that case, I used the Mailchimp platform to capture contacts of the customers.
+#### I've learned until here, how to integrate the Frontend side with a Server, in that case, I used Mailchimp's platform to capture contacts of the customers.